Bookkeepers insurance

 • loss of your net profit

-You’ll be handling sensitive financial data belonging to your clients, so if it is stolen you will want added protection in place to prevent long-term damage.
+As a bookkeeper, you hold sensitive financial data belonging to your clients on computers and other internet-connected devices.
+If you are a victim of a targeted cyber-attack and any client data is stolen, you will want this added protection in place to prevent long-term damage.

 Need some help?